ignition-devs/incendium/stubs/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/incendium-stubs)](https://pypi.org/project/incendium-stubs/)
 [![PyPI - Downloads](https://pepy.tech/badge/incendium-stubs)](https://pepy.tech/project/incendium-stubs)

-Package that extends and wraps Ignition Scripting API
+Package that extends and wraps the Ignition Scripting API

 This package contains a collection of [stubs] generated using `mypy`'s [`stubgen`] tool.

 ## Installation and usage

-To use incendium, you may install it with `pip`.
+To use incendium-stubs, you may install it with `pip`.
 It requires Python 3.9 - 3.12.

 ```sh